yuchengkuo/yckuo/content/about.md

 I first got into digital design/front-end with the attempt to make school presentations enjoyable for the audience (sounds actually weird).
 With the lead of passionate curiosity and constant self-learning, I had accquired strong love of both desiging feasible solutions and developing with good design.

 Aside from above, I'm an avid music listener and tv/film enthusiast.
-I think the best experience is to feel the music and live the scenes.
+My favorite and best experience is feeling the music and living the scenes.
 Working on [listening](/listening) and [watching](/watching) page to showcase some of the current loves.

 ## Now